microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/53.teams-messaging-extensions-action-preview/README.md

 Bot Framework v4 Teams Messaging Extension Action Preview sample.

 This Messaging Extension has been created using [Bot Framework](https://dev.botframework.com).
-It shows how to create a simple survey based on parameters entered by the user from a Task Module.
+It shows how to create a simple card based on parameters entered by the user from a Task Module.

 ## Prerequisites